 Death of McDowell County woman called 'suspicious'

 Apr.
-4—Police are calling the death of a McDowell County woman "suspicious" and are asking for help from the public with their ongoing investigation.
+5—WELCH — Police are calling the death of a McDowell County woman "suspicious" and are asking for help from the public with their ongoing investigation.

 In a statement Tuesday, Sheriff James "Boomer" Muncy said the county's 911 center received a call on April 1 regarding a deceased person being located in a vehicle in the Beartown area of McDowell County (between Bradshaw and Iaeger).